Minimally Invasive Spine Surgery

 - Easily see where to place screws, cages, and any bone graft materials necessary to stabilize the spinal bones and promote healing.

 One of the major drawbacks of open surgery is that the pulling or "retraction" of the muscle can damage both the muscle and the surrounding soft tissue.
 Although the goal of muscle retraction is to help the surgeon see the problem area, it typically affects more anatomy than the surgeon requires.
 As a result, there is greater potential for muscle injury, and patients may have pain after surgery that is different from the back pain felt before surgery.
 This can lead to a lengthier recovery period.
 The larger incision and damage to soft tissues may also increase both blood loss and the risk for infection.

 Minimally invasive spine surgery was developed to treat spine problems with less injury to the muscles and other normal structures in the spine.
 It also helps the surgeon to see only the location where the problem exists in the spine.
-Other advantages of MISS include smaller incisions, less bleeding, and shorter stays in the hospital.
+Other advantages of MISS include:

-The surgeon accesses the spine using small instruments that fit through the center of the tubular retractor.
-Any bone or disk material that is removed exits through the retractor, and any devices necessary for fusion — such as screws or rods — are inserted through the retractor.
+- The surgeon accesses the spine using small instruments that fit through the center of the tubular retractor.
+Any bone or disk material that is removed exits through the retractor, and any devices necessary for fusion — such as screws or rods — are inserted through the same incision.
 Some surgeries require more than one retractor or more than one incision.

-In order to see where to place the incision and insert the retractor, the surgeon is guided by fluoroscopy.
-This method displays real-time x-ray images of the patient's spine on a screen throughout the surgery.
+- To see where to place the incision and insert the retractor, the surgeon is guided by fluoroscopy.
+This method displays real-time X-ray images of the patient's spine on a screen throughout the surgery.
 The surgeon typically views the important structures of the spine during surgery using a microscope.